statping/statping/dev/README.md

 * [Examples](#pkg-examples)

 ## <a name="pkg-overview">Overview</a>
-Package utils contains common methods used in most packages in Statup.
+Package utils contains common methods used in most packages in Statping.
 This package contains multiple function like:
 Logging, encryption, type conversions, setting utils.Directory as the current directory, running local CMD commands, and creating/deleting files/folder.

-You can overwrite the utils.Directory global variable by including STATUP_DIR environment variable to be an absolute path.
+You can overwrite the utils.Directory global variable by including STATPING_DIR environment variable to be an absolute path.

 More info on: <a href="https://github.com/hunterlong/statping">https://github.com/hunterlong/statping</a>